irenebernardi/GSoC-2023/documenting_issues/A1 'netParams.py' description.md

 - **`if post in pmat[pre]`** checks if the target post has a connection probability defined in the pmat matrix for the source pre population.
 - here, the code is checking if a cortical population `pre` has a connection probability to a thalamic population `post`.
-If the ‘post’ population is not in the ‘pmat’ matrix population, NON VERRANNO CREATI I PARAMETRI.
+If the ‘post’ population is not in the ‘pmat’ matrix population, no parameters are created!

 ---

 ### Thalamocortical

-Qui è come sopra, ma al contrario:
+Like above but reversed:

 ```python
 if cfg.addConn and cfg.addThalamoCorticalConn: